 Vaccinating infected dogs is not recommended as the treatment and current immune status will interfere with the vaccine’s ability to stimulate immunity.
 Even more so, dogs infected with kennel cough will develop natural immunity for a few months afterwards.

 In order to prevent the very common, stubborn Borditella bronchoseptica bacteria, we also recommend routine vaccination against this organism.
-This in an extra injection and can be given with or without the annual core vaccines.
+This is an extra injection and can be given with or without the annual core vaccines.
 This vaccine will protect a dog for about six months after the injection.
-We at Vet Hospital Port Shepstone strongly recommend this vaccine in the beginning of the winter months and just before the December holidays.
+We at Vet Hospital Port Shepstone strongly recommend this vaccine at the beginning of the winter months and just before the December holidays.